carolinebea/preword-study-guide/README.md

 ## Description

-This prework study guide was created for boot camo students who were going through the prework.
-It contains notes on HTML, CSS, Git, and JavaScript.
+This prework study guide was created for boot camp students doing pre-work.

 ## Installation